Rev. Toni G. Boehm, Ph.D.

-1. Help those in your spiritual community assess where they are on the spiritual journey toward spiritual and emotional maturity.
+1. Help those in your spiritual community assess where they are on the spiritual journey towards spiritual and emotional maturity.

 Before you can move forward, it is often necessary to determine where you are and the same goes for supporting people in their development toward spiritual maturity.
-In UWM Board Training I, there is a simple assessment that supports an individual in assessing where they might be in their spiritual and emotional growth.
+In UWM Board Training I there is a simple assessment that supports and individual in assessing where they might be in their spiritual and emotional growth.

 Practical Application: U.W.M. board training Level 1 has a Spiritual and Emotional Maturity assessment that supports the process of self-discovery.

 2. Discern your context – know your culture.

 Before you can develop a plan for your spiritual community, you must understand your spiritual community is a unique expression of the culture that lives them, often unconsciously.
 Culture can be identified and one you identify and understand the unique traits hidden in the ministries culture, you can develop and implement a spiritual and emotional maturity growth model that is specific and unique to your congregation.

 Practical Application: U.W.M. board training Level 3 has a Culture assessment that supports the discovery of cultural influences.

 3. Encourage class engagement and time alone in studies.

 Time spent in classes with other’s on a spiritual quest is a necessity for spiritual growth and so is time alone.
 Transformational living comes from both practical application in the experiences of life and in spending time alone in the presence of the Presence.